Can you judge apples by appearances?

 It is said that about 30% of agricultural output is thrown away as a non-standard product in Japan.
 Now the sugar level of some fruits is measured by an optical sensor.
 The technological advancement has resulted in increasing the amount of food waste, unfortunately.

 I think this selection system would still make sense because we can have some benefit (fruits sweeter than average), but there’s no benefit in most other cases.
-Most of the wasted crops are selected for their appearance that is not judged as standard.
-As I was writing above, we gain almost nothing by selection by appearance, even the very careful one that my wife makes.
+Most of the wasted crops are selected for their appearance that is judged not to meet the standard.
+As I was writing above, we gain almost nothing by selection by appearance, even by the very careful one my wife makes.
 We can’t judge a book by its cover.